Call for a FREE consultation at (713) 222-6767

 Texas school administrators, the Texas Education Agency (TEA), the State Board of Educator Certification (SBEC), law enforcement agencies, and lawmakers are well aware of the rising number of improper teacher-student relationships.

-During the 2018-19 fiscal year, the TEA investigated 442 inappropriate relationships.
-In the 2017-18 fiscal year, the TEA opened 429 cases regarding improper teacher-student relationships.
+During the late 2010s, the TEA investigated over 400 allegations of inappropriate relationships each year.
 The number of reports of impropriety has increased annually for over a decade.

 The TEA speculates the rising use of social media and electronic communications are partly to blame.
 But the greater number of reports also is based on enhanced reporting requirements and penalties for administrators who fail to report the issue.